Sara Gallego

-Career
+Biography

 Gallego began competing as a teenager for Hospitalet Athletics club in Catalonia.
 She was a bronze medalist in the 400 metres hurdles at the 2016 European Athletics U18 Championships in Tbilisi.
 She finished fourth in the 400 metres hurdles at the 2018 World Athletics U20 Championships in Tampere.
 She was a bronze medalist in the 400m hurdles at the 2019 European Athletics U20 Championships in Boras, Sweden.

 In September 2020, she broke the Spanish national record for 300 metres hurdles, running 40.18 seconds in Barcelona.
 She was a silver medalist in the 400m hurdles at the 2021 European Athletics U23 Championships in Tallinn.

 She was a member of the Spanish mixed 4 × 400 m relay team, alongside Iñaki Cañal, Aauri Bokesa and Bernat Erta, which set a national indoor record time of 3:18.90 on 5 February 2022 at the Dynamic New Athletics Indoor Match in Glasgow, Scotland.

 In May 2022, Gallego set a new national record time for the 400 metres hurdles of 54.87 in Alicante.
 Two weeks after that, at the Spanish Championship, Gallego lowered her own national record again with a run of 54.34.
 She won the Spanish Athletics Championships in 2022.

 At the 2022 IAAF World Championship in Eugene, Oregon, Gallego qualified for the semi-finals with a run of 55.09.
 Gallego did not reach the final but only ran 15 hundredth's of a second outside her personal best as she finished behind Femke Bol and Britton Wilson.

 She qualified did the final of the 400m hurdles at the 2022 European Athletics Championships in Munich, Germany in August 2022.
 In the final she ran 54.97 seconds to place fourth overall.